Tenterden to Rye Walk

 Lunch

-The intended lunch place for this walk (after 8 km) was the Swan Inn (01797-344444) in Wittersham, but this pub has had periods of closure.
+The intended lunch place for this walk (after 8 km) was the Swan Inn (01797-344444; currently open lunchtime Sat & Sun only) in Wittersham, but this village pub has had long periods of closure.
 For a few years it became the Oxney Gourmet Pie and Burger Bar, but this too closed at the end of 2018.
-The Swan Inn reportedly reopened in June 2022 but you would need to call ahead to check if it was serving food.
+It reopened as the Swan Inn in June 2022 but with limited opening hours; you would need to call ahead to check if it was open and serving food.

 Tea